See the before and after photos of our spray painted dining room table and chairs along with the tool that you must buy.

 Yep, you read that right…spray paint on an entire dining room table and 8 chairs.

-You can also see how I recovered the chairs with this beautiful red and cream houndstooth fabric.
-I have a tutorial HERE showing you how I recover chairs.
+You can also see how I recovered the kitchen chairs with this beautiful red and cream houndstooth fabric.

 I’ll be sure to show you this finished room…one day…until then I’m curious…